LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Methods/logout.md

 `func logout(unregisterType: LPPusherUnregisterType,
             completion: @escaping ()->(),
             failure: @escaping (_ error: Error)->())`

-*Note: This does not end the current messaging conversation.

 **Important: This method must not be called when the conversation screen is displayed.**